i112358/Deliverable-4/README.md

 ### Exploratory Testing

 At size 10, the game performed as expected.
-Only the write function seemed a bit weird at times, it didn't successfully save the state of the system at times.
+Only the write function seemed a bit weird at times, sometimes it didn't successfully save the state of the system.

 ### Profiling with VisualVM